Sreemayidontha/shinyapp/README.md

 The search results are dynamically visualized in a data table format, featuring eleven columns including state, dish name, region, cook time, prep time, ingredients, flavor profile, course, latitude, and longitude.
 As users input their preferences, the table automatically filters the data to provide relevant recipe information.

-The second tab, labeled "Regional Cuisine Explorer," offers users a data visualization experience through an interactive map interface.
+The **second tab**, labeled "Regional Cuisine Explorer," offers users a data visualization experience through an interactive map interface.

 Users can utilize the zoom-in and zoom-out functionalities to navigate the map and explore different regions.
 Initially, the dishes from various regions are displayed as clusters on the map.
 As users zoom in, the clusters further divide, eventually revealing red data points representing specific dishes within each region and state.
 Hovering over these data points enables users to view the dish names associated with each location, facilitating a deeper understanding of regional cuisines.

-In the third tab, aptly named "Ingredients Search," users are presented with a unique opportunity to explore recipes based on their preferred ingredients.
+In the **third tab**, aptly named "Ingredients Search," users are presented with a unique opportunity to explore recipes based on their preferred ingredients.
 This tab is designed to cater to users who may have specific ingredients on hand and are seeking inspiration for dishes to prepare.

 Users are provided with five input fields where they can input their chosen ingredients.
 Once the user has inputted their desired ingredients, they can initiate the search by clicking on the designated button.